173duprot/mcmpq.h/readme.txt

         Enqueueing items to the queue,
         Dequeueing items from the queue,
-        Checking the size of the queue,
+        Safely accessing the head value.
-        Checking if the queue is empty.
+        Safely accessing the tail value.

 SYNOPSIS
     #include "mcmpq.h"